ben-sikora/robot_practice/README.md

 The website is also fully dynamic and mobile-friendly.

-This project was created along an Udemey Course, which can be found[here](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/#reviews).
+This project was created along an Udemy Course, which can be found [here](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/#reviews).

 ## To Run The App on Your Machine